Cardiovascular Health

 Some people find the supplement pantethine (a form of the B-vitamin pantothenic acid) useful in raising their levels of good cholesterol.

 The amino acid L-carnitine has been shown to be effective in normalizing triglyceride levels that are elevated due to HIV infection.
 Because it releases more free carnitine into the bloodstream, the form called acetyl-L-carnitine is more effective than plain L-carnitine.
-Some doctors have found that taking acetyl-L-carnitine (1,500 mg daily) along with one of the lipid-lowering drugs can normalize triglyceride levels when drugs alone do not do the job.
+Some healthcare providers have found that taking acetyl-L-carnitine (1,500 mg daily) along with one of the lipid-lowering drugs can normalize triglyceride levels when drugs alone do not do the job.

 The following nutrients may also help prevent arterial damage and protect the heart:

 • Magnesium (500 to 600 mg daily), which has been found to be deficient in some people with HIV, can help prevent arterial damage and protect the heart.
-Too much magnesium can cause diarrhea; aim for the dose that gives you soft, well-formed stools.
+Too much magnesium can cause diarrhea; aim for the dose that gives you soft, well- formed stools.